Working with Data

 All University of Bristol students and staff can access free online training workshops as part of our university-wide training programme.
 This includes workshops on data science, coding/programming, use of high performance computing (HPC) and best practices.
 These workshops are run and facilitated by the Jean Golding Institute

-The Advanced Computing Research Centre (self-directed learning)
+The Advanced Computing Research Centre (online, self-directed learning)

 The Advanced Computing Research Centre (ACRC) provide a range of self-directed learning and video resources in High Performance Computing (HPC), software engineering, and programming.